Why do I need to backup computer files?

 7. When you are ready, click "Start Backup" to back up files to the selected external hard drive.
 Then, click “Finish” when the operation has been completed successfully.

-If you want to backup files based on a specific event, such as, system startup, you can use event-trigger backup.
-For this backup settings, you have 4 choices, including system startup, system shutdown, user logon, user logoff.
+If you want to backup files based on a specific event, such as system startup, you can use the "Event triggers" schedule mode (available in paid versions).
+For this backup schedule, you have 4 choices, including system startup, system shutdown, user logon, user logoff.

-If you only want to backup changed files per day, you can combine general settings and advanced settings, such as daily incremental backup, daily differential backup.
+If you only want to backup changed files per day, you can combine general settings and advanced settings, such as daily incremental backup.

 File History is a free built-in file backup tool, which was launched since Windows 8.
 This tool allows you to backup all the default and custom Libraries (including Public Folders), plus Contacts, Desktop and Favorites folders.
 And Windows add a new feature called “Add Folders” in Windows 10, which can help you backup specific folders.